tbensky/Prolog-CLP/README.md

 * Of such code, Triska says "you are describing `L2` more and more."

-And, as you work with difference lists, instantiating the tail, you should always be sure to keep maintaining that tail of the the list.
+And, as you work with difference lists, instantiating the tail, you should always be sure to keep maintaining an uninstantiated tail of the the new list.
+This keeps a difference list always evolving, but still a difference list.

 Now, as stated in "The Art of Prolog"  (2nd ed.), p.
 284, "logical expressions are unified, not evaluated."
 Thus, we should always be looking for how the variables in an expression might be unified and not how the expression as a whole might come out.
 With difference lists, we're looking out for the ultimate evolution of uninstantiated tail.